top of page

 Many people experience neck pain.
 It can result from straining the neck muscles by having a bad posture, such as leaning over a computer or hunching over a workbench.
 Another common cause of neck pain is osteoarthritis.

 In rare cases, neck pain may indicate a more serious problem.
-If having neck pain along with numbness or weakness in the arms or hands, or if the pain radiates into a shoulder or down an arm, patient should seek medical attention.
+If having neck pain along with numbness or weakness in the arms or hands, or if the pain radiates into a shoulder or down an arm, the patient should seek medical attention.

 neck pain treatment